Interesting Facts About Agra Fort

 Shah Jahan, the one who built the Taj Mahal, was imprisoned here by his own son for eight years.
 Every visitor or tourist knows this because every tour guide says this.
 And even every guide book writes about it, too.

-And this is the marbled room with marbled balcony where he was imprisoned.
-From here, he could see Taj Mahal, the grandiose tomb he built for his favourite wife.
+And this is the marbled room with marbled balcony where Shah Jahan stayed for almost a decade.
+From here, he could see Taj Mahal, the grandiose tomb he built for his favorite wife.

 The fort is made of red sandstone.

 White marbles were added when it was transformed into a palace by Shah Jahan.

 The imposing gate is impossible to penetrate as it is high and has double embankments.